CarsonScott/onlinestats/README.md

 ***
 ## Statistical Models

-Statistical models use estimators to approximate the averages, standard distributions, and covariances of a set of variables over multiple time steps.
+A statistical model uses estimators to approximate the averages, standard distributions, and covariances of a set of variables over multiple time steps.
+At each step, the statistical model updates two estimators for each variable corresponding to its mean and standard deviation, and one estimator for each pair of variables corresponding to their covariance.